rinadelph/Agent-MCP/README.md

 # Agent MCP Template

-A template for creating multi-agent systems using the MCP (Multi-Agent Collaboration Protocol) for coordinated, efficient AI collaboration.
+A MCP for creating multi-agent systems using the MCP (Multi-Agent Collaboration Protocol) for coordinated, efficient AI collaboration.

 ## Features